In the footsteps of Torquay's Queen of Crime In the footsteps of Torquay's Queen of Crime

 Greenway - holiday home of Agatha christie

 Although the house in Torquay where Agatha Christie was born no longer exists, the holiday home (Greenway) she bought in 1938 does.
 It features in one form or another in a number of her books.
 These include Dead Man's Folly and Greenshaw's Folly.Upon the death of Agatha Christie's daughter and son in law in 2005 Greenway was passed over to the National Trust and it is open to the public seven days per week during between March and October.
 More restricted opening times apply over the winter.
-It is possible to travel to Greenway by car from our Hesketh Crescent Apartment in about twenty minutes.
+It is possible to travel to Greenway by car from our Lisburne Place Property in about twenty minutes.

 Cockington Court